-When PGPROG opens we see that the vast majority of the time is spent in two routines: main and \\\\\c\mcopy8.
-A screenshot of the initial screen for PGProf is show in figure 2.1.
+When we open the report in Nsight Systems, we see that the vast majority of the time is spent in two routines: main and c\mcopy8.
+A screenshot of the initial screen for Nsight systems is shown in figure 2.1.
 Since the code for this case study is completely within the main function of the program, it's not surprising that nearly all of the time is spent in main, but in larger applications it's likely that the time will be spent in several other routines.